 Sadly, those rumors are just that - rumors.
 Think about it.
 If airlines knew that everyone was searching for plane tickets 54 days out, it’d be smart business to raise your ticket prices that day.
 That’s what I would do.
 The bottom line is that there is no way to accurately predict prices.
 Airlines are unpredictable.

 It’s true, searching for the best deal requires a more hands-on approach.
 Monitoring websites to find the best deals is a must.
 You can sign up for their email updates (which may help depending on which site you sign up for), but the best way to it is to religiously monitor their website when looking for a flight.

 So what are the best sites out there?

 I’ve said it before and I’ll say it again: if you want to fly out of anywhere, anytime, just use Google Flights and they’ll find the best deal there is for you.
 Having said that, there is room for improvement.
 Google Flights will not tell you how much a Southwest Airlines flight is (probably more Southwest's fault than Google's).
 Same thing for Alaska Airlines.
 But a search will still bring back a TON of options for you.

 My go-to app for cheap airfare is Hopper.
 If you’re looking for a great deal, this app is a must.
 Another good one to have in your app-rolodex is Kayak.
 I’ve been using them for years and they’re still very useful.

-Besides mine (ahem), you can typically find some of the bigger deals on travel blogs like The Points Guy and View From the Wing.
+Besides mine (ahem), you can typically find some of the bigger deals on blogs that cover those kinds of things, like The Points Guy and View From the Wing.

 Sometimes, though, you’ll find more (or better) deals on blogs that specialize in certain cities.